73 Sights in Antwerp, Belgium (with Map and Images)

 Join Free Tour*The Boerentoren is a historic high-rise building in Antwerp, Belgium.
 Constructed between 1929 and 1932 and originally 87.5 m (287 ft) high, it remained the tallest building and the second-tallest structure in the city until 2019, when the Antwerp Tower surpassed it with a height of 100.7 m (330 ft).
 At the time of construction, it was the second tallest building in Europe by roof height.

 Join Free Tour*The Cathedral of Our Lady is a Roman Catholic cathedral in Antwerp, Belgium.
-Today's see of the Diocese of Antwerp started in 1352 and, although the first stage of construction was ended in 1521, has never been 'completed'.
-In Gothic style, its architects were Jan and Pieter Appelmans.
+Today's seat of the Diocese of Antwerp started in 1352 and, although the first stage of construction was ended in 1521, has never been 'completed'.
+It was constructed in the Gothic style by architects Jan and Pieter Appelmans.
 It contains a number of significant works by the Baroque painter Peter Paul Rubens, as well as paintings by artists such as Otto van Veen, Jacob de Backer and Marten de Vos.
 The cathedral is the largest Gothic church in Belgium, with its tower rising 123 meters over the city.

 Wikipedia: Cathedral of Our Lady (Antwerp) (EN), Heritage Website